Max Eitingon: Life

-Eitingon was born to a wealthy Lithuanian Jewish family in Mohilev, Imperial Russia, the son of a successful fur trader Chaim Eitingon.
+Eitingon was born to a wealthy Lithuanian Jewish family in Mohilev, Imperial Russia.
+He was the son of a successful fur trader Chaim Eitingon.
 When he was twelve the family moved to Leipzig.
 He studied at private school and at universities in Halle, Heidelberg, and Marburg — studying philosophy under the neo-Kantian Hermann Cohen — before studying medicine at the University of Leipzig in 1902.

 Before completing his dissertation, Eitingon worked as an intern at the Burghölzli psychiatric hospital in Zurich, directed by Eugen Bleuler since 1898, where Carl Jung had been working since 1900.
 In 1907 Eitingon was sent by Bleuler to meet Freud, and in 1908–1909 underwent five weeks of analysis with Freud: "This was indeed the first training analysis!"
 He completed his dissertation, Effect of an epileptic attack on mental associations, with Carl Jung's help, and settled in Berlin.
 In 1913 he married Mirra Jacovleina Raigorodsky, an actress with the Moscow Art Theater.

 During World War I Eitingon became an Austrian citizen, joining the army as a doctor and using hypnosis to treat soldiers with war trauma.
 Settling in Berlin after the war, he was invited by Freud to join the secret Psychoanalytic Committee.
 Eitingon financed the building of a polyclinic, using Freud's son Ernst Freud as architect.
 Eitingon, Karl Abraham and Ernst Simmel ran the clinic until the rise of Nazism in 1933.
 At the Budapest Congress in 1918, Hermann Nunberg had "declared that no one could any longer learn to practice psychoanalysis without having been analyzed himself": as Eitingon's 1922 report made clear, this rule was formalized in the practice of the Polyclinic:

 We are all firmly convinced that henceforth no one who has not been analyzed must aspire to the rank of practising analyst.
 It follows that the analysis of a student himself is an essential part of the curriculum and takes place at the Poliklinik in the second half of the training period, after a time of intensive theoretical preparation by lectures and courses of instruction.